History of England: Stone Age

 The New Stone Age, or Neolithic era, began with the introduction of farming, ultimately from the Middle East, around 4000 BC.
-It is not known whether this was caused by a substantial folk movement or native adoption of foreign practices or both.
+A 2019 study found that the Neolithic farmers of the British Isles had entered the region through a mass migration c.
+4100 BC.
+They were closely related to Neolithic peoples of Iberia.
 People began to lead a more settled lifestyle.
 Monumental collective tombs were built for the dead in the form of chambered cairns and long barrows.
-Towards the end of the period, other kinds of monumental stone alignments begin to appear, such as Stonehenge; their cosmic alignments show a preoccupation with the sky and planets.
-Flint technology produced a number of highly artistic pieces as well as purely pragmatic.
+Towards the end of this period, other kinds of monumental stone alignments begin to appear, such as Stonehenge; their cosmic alignments show a preoccupation with the sky and planets.
+Flint technology produced a number of highly artistic pieces as well as purely practical.
 More extensive woodland clearance was done for fields and pastures.
-The Sweet Track in the Somerset Levels is one of the oldest timber trackways known in Northern Europe and among the oldest roads in the world, dated by dendrochronology to the winter of 3807–3806 BC; it too is thought to have been a primarily religious structure.
+The Sweet Track in the Somerset Levels is one of the oldest timber trackways known in Northern Europe and among the oldest roads in the world, dated by dendrochronology to the winter of 3807–3806 BC; it is thought to have been a primarily religious structure.
 Archaeological evidence from North Yorkshire indicates that salt was being manufactured there in the Neolithic.

 Later Prehistory

+Bronze Age

 The Bronze Age began around 2500 BC with the appearance of bronze objects.
 This coincides with the appearance of the characteristic Bell Beaker culture, following migration of new people from the continent.
+According to Olalde et al. (2018), after 2500 BC Britain's Neolithic population was largely replaced by this new Bell Beaker population, that was genetically related to the Corded Ware culture of central and eastern Europe and the Yamnaya culture of the eastern European Pontic-Caspian Steppe.
+While the migration of these Beaker peoples must have been accompanied by a language shift, the Celtic languages were probably introduced by later Celtic migrations.

 The Bronze Age saw a shift of emphasis from the communal to the individual, and the rise of increasingly powerful elites whose power came from their prowess as hunters and warriors and their controlling the flow of precious resources to manipulate tin and copper into high-status bronze objects such as swords and axes.
 Settlement became increasingly permanent and intensive.
 Towards the end of the Bronze Age, many examples of very fine metalwork began to be deposited in rivers, presumably for ritual reasons and perhaps reflecting a progressive change in emphasis from the sky to the earth, as a rising population put increasing pressure on the land.
 England largely became bound up with the Atlantic trade system, which created a cultural continuum over a large part of Western Europe.
 It is possible that the Celtic languages developed or spread to England as part of this system; by the end of the Iron Age there is much evidence that they were spoken across all England and western parts of Britain.